 Each Cryptoki library has a static CK_FUNCTION_LIST structure, and a pointer to it (or to a copy of it which is also owned by the library) may be obtained by the C_GetFunctionList function (see Section 11.2).
 The value that this pointer points to can be used by an application to quickly find out where the executable code for each function in the Cryptoki API is located.
 Every function in the Cryptoki API must have an entry point defined in the Cryptoki library's CK_FUNCTION_LIST structure.
-If a particular function in the library's CK_FUNCTION_LIST structure should point to a function stub which simply returns CKR_FUNCTION_NOT_SUPPORTED.
+If a particular function in the Cryptoki API is not supported by a library, then the function pointer for that function in the library's CK_FUNCTION_LIST structure should point to a function stub which simply returns CKR_FUNCTION_NOT_SUPPORTED.